freddyporges-lgtm/freddyporges-lgtm/README.md

 Hi, I'm Freddy Porges 👋 I'm a PM in the ad tech space — supply-side, demand-side, publisher monetization, ad serving.
-I've built products 0 to 1 at Roku, Uber, and Paypal.
+I've built products 0 to 1 at Roku, Uber, and PayPal.

 This GitHub exists because I want to level up my PM skills with AI and share what I learn along the way.
 I will attempt to document my thought process behind the problems I am solving for and where I inevitably go wrong.
 This feels very much like I'm going down the rabbit hole and I'm excited to begin!